hasic-haris/one_step_retrosynth_ai/README.md

 # Project: one_step_retrosynth_ai
-Artificial Intelligence approach for one step chemical retrosynthesis.
+A novel, reaction template-free approach for the one-step retrosynthesis task described in the journal paper which is currently under review.

-### Data
+### Installation
+This repository is still under construction.
+For now, the individual functions need to be executed manually according to the short description in the 'main.py' file.

 ### Requirements
+The following main libraries were used for the realization of the project:

 * python: 3.6.8
+* rdkit: 2018.09.1.0
+* tensorflow: 1.12.0

+Additional libraries that were used include:

 * cairosvg: 2.2.1
 * imbalanced-learn: 0.4.3
-* matplotlib: 3.0.3
-* pandas: 0.24.0
 * pillow: 6.0.0
-* rdkit: 2018.09.1.0
 * scikit-learn: 0.20.2
-* tensorflow: 1.12.0

 ### Contact
 For any questions and inquiries please feel free to [contact](mailto:hasic@cb.cs.titech.ac.jp) the authors.